Bert Aipassa

 Bert Aipassa (born 7 December 1969 in the Netherlands Antilles) is a Dutch retired footballer.

 Career

-After making 23 league appearances for Utrecht in the Dutch top flight, Aipassa was sentenced to one year in prison for driving from a fatal car accident.
+After making 23 league appearances for Utrecht in the Dutch top flight, Aipassa was sent on loan to Haarlem and then got sentenced to one year in prison for driving from a fatal car accident.
 Following his release, he played in the Dutch lower leagues for Breukelen and Chabab.